umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Working-With-Visual-Studio/index.md

 Before running the UaaS.cmd tool you will need the **git clone url** for your Umbraco Cloud Project.

 * Go to the Project in the Portal
-* Copy the url from "How to connect my machine".
+* Copy the url from "How to connect my machine"

 ![](images/connect-my-machine.png)